 - Place 100 ml of warm milk with the yeast, a teaspoon of sugar, mix it well and let it rise for 10-15 minutes or until the yeast is activated

-- Make a dough with the remaining milk, flour, boiled yeast, and salt and keep it in a warm space for 45 minutes to allow it to rise
+- Make a dough with the remaining milk, flour, yeast, and salt and keep it in a warm space for 45 minutes to allow it to rise

 - With a knife, remove the veins from the fat and place it in the fridge.
 Then scrape the knife over the leaf fat and scrape off the fat into small slithers.
-You can also use the electric grinder to make it easier faster
+You can also use the electric grinder to make it easier and faster

 - Roll out the dough into a thin layer and spread the one-third of pork leaf fat all over the surface

 - Thoroughly flour the dough, and fold as follows.
 First, fold the left side inward, and then fold in the right side over it, then also fold down the top side and bottom side (refer to the photos to see what we mean)

-- Roll out the pastry dough (1 cm thick), and cut into 8×8 cm squares, fill with jam and a little ground nuts, fold two opposite ends and roll the remaining one back or form a bun.
-On the photos above, you can see a few different options of folding the so feel free to use one that suits you best
+- Roll out the pastry dough (1 cm thick), and cut into 8x8 cm squares, fill with jam and ground walnuts, fold two opposite ends and roll the remaining one back or form a bun.
+On the photos in the blog post, you can see a few different options of how best to fold them so feel free to use one that suits you best

 - When folded, leave them to rest for 15-20 minutes

-- Stack them onto a baking tray, being sure to leave some space between and bake them at 200 degrees for around 20 minutes or until they become golden
+- Stack them onto a baking tray, being sure to leave some space between each one, and bake them at 200°C(390°F) for around 20 minutes or until they become golden

 - While still hot, dust them with powdered sugar and serve